-Figure 2 shows a block diagram of the input multiplexer on the ADS7841.
-The differential input of the converter is derived from one of the four inputs in reference to the COM pin or two of the four inputs.
+Figure 2 shows a block diagram of the input multiplexer on the ADS7844.
+The differential input of the converter is derived from one of the eight inputs in reference to the COM pin or four of the eight inputs.
 Table I and Table II show the relationship between the A2, A1, A0, and SGL/DIF control bits and the configuration of the analog multiplexer.
 The control bits are provided serially via the DIN pin, see the Digital Interface section of this data sheet for more details.

-When the converter enters the hold mode, the voltage difference between the +IN and -IN inputs (as shown in Figure 2) is captured on the internal capacitor array.
-The voltage on the -IN input is limited between -0.2V and 1.25V, allowing the input to reject small signals that are common to both the +IN and -IN input.
-The +IN input has a range of -0.2V to $+V{CC} + 0.2V$.
+When the converter enters the hold mode, the voltage difference between the +IN and -IN inputs (see Figure 2) is captured on the internal capacitor array.
+The voltage on the -IN input is limited between -0.2V and 1.25V, allowing the input to reject small signals which are common to both the +IN and -IN input.
+The +IN input has a range of -0.2V to +V ${\rm CC}$ + 0.2V.

 The input current on the analog inputs depends on the conversion rate of the device.
-During the sample period, the source must charge the internal sampling capacitor (typically 25pF).
-After the capacitor has been fully charged, there is no further input current.
-The rate of charge transfer from the analog source to the converter is a function of conversion rate.
+During the sample period, the source must charge the internal sampling capacitor (typi-